vvvasu/raspifire/README.md

 This blog is based on my project for my bachelor's degree back in 2019.

-The solution I present here is ideal for individuals who value their information security (home users) and small-scale businesses.
+The solution I present here is ideal for individuals who value their information security.

 Before we begin, let's look at what a firewall is.